fanoframework/fano-app-img/README.md

 $ ./build.sh
 $ sudo fanocli --deploy-cgi=img.fano
 ```

+Fano CLI is used to setup virtual host.
+If you prefer setup virtual host manually, you can skip last command.

 Open internet browser and open `http://img.fano`, you should see application like [live example](https://fano-img.juhara.id).